OpenVnmrJ/Documentation/README.md

 ### Spectrometer users, read this

+* OpenVnmrJ can be used for spectrometer control if VnmrJ 4.2 is installed but
   * ** Do not delete the Agilent supplied VnmrJ on your spectrometer **
   * Agilent service requires VnmrJ 4.2
 * The spectrometer console software is NOT open sourced
 * If a copy of VnmrJ 4.2 is found during installation, the spectrometer acquisition components will be copied into OpenVnmrJ